Skip to main content

 bash

-Each command builds on the previous one, creating a structured workflow from idea to implementation.
+Each command builds on the previous one, creating a structured workflow from idea to implementation and commit.